-Q1: How can we create workplaces where every voice matters, everyone thrives & finds meaning, and change & innovation happen naturally?
+How can we create workplaces where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

-The first point I think that’s relevant here is that everybody already has built into them everything they need to thrive.
+Dicken Bettinger: The first point I think is relevant here is that everybody has already built into them everything they need to thrive.
 A lot of people think they lack the qualities that are necessary to thrive, so they work hard to try to develop those qualities.
 It’s a different starting assumption when a group of people already has what they need to thrive, be creative, productive, inspired, and motivated.
 It’s built-in to all of us.
 It’s built-in to human beings to have that capacity.
-There are things that people can learn that help bring out those innate capacities and abilities.
+There are things that people can learn that help brings out those innate capacities and abilities.
 Repeatedly, we began to see the most important variable—and the least recognized variable regarding importance in a business setting—is the state of mind of people within the workplace.

-A person’s understanding of state of mind determines how resilient they’ll be, which means there’s no problem with experiencing stress in the workplace.
-But if you live in stress for longer periods of time, it begins to affect all the key variables.
-Helping and teaching people what they need to learn, so that they can become more resilient and accountable for their own state of mind, is an incredible way to leverage any person or any group in the business setting.Without new thinking, things don’t move forward in a business context.
-Things don’t evolve.
-Problems don’t get solved easily.Click To Tweet
+A person’s understanding of the state of mind determines how resilient they’ll be, which means there’s no problem with experiencing stress in the workplace.
+But if you live under stress for long periods of time, it begins to affect all the key variables.
+Helping and teaching people what they need to learn to become more resilient and accountable for their own state of mind is an incredible way to leverage any person or any group in the business setting.

 This all becomes possible when people discover their potential for new thinking.
 Without new thinking, things don’t move forward in a business context.
 Things don’t evolve.
 Problems don’t get solved easily.
 The only things in the way of new thinking are the habits and patterns of thinking that people get caught up in without being aware that their own thinking is the problem.
 Most people have not learned that the stress they feel is being created from their own thinking.
 Most people have erroneously been taught that stress is created by circumstance.